dekuNukem/duckyPad-Pro/doc/getting_started.md

 ## Join Our Discord!

-Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, questions, scripts, and latest updates!
+Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions and latest updates!

 ## Kit Assembly

-[See this guide](/kit_assembly.md) to put your duckyPad together!
+[See this guide](./kit_assembly.md) to put your duckyPad together!

 ## Quick Start